jgcoding2020/jgcoding2020/README.md

 - 👋 Hello, I’m @jgcoding2020
 - 👀 Full stack development projects interest me.
-- 🌱 I am presently engaged in the development of a valuable web application using React.js in conjunction with Java, Spring Boot, Spring Security, JWT (JSON Web Tokens), JPA (Java Persistence API), Hibernate, and MySQL.
-Once this project reaches completion, it will be made available to the public for use.
+- 🌱 I am currently working independently on the creation of a valuable web application.
+This project utilizes React.js, along with a tech stack that includes Java, Spring Boot, Spring Security, JWT (JSON Web Tokens), JPA (Java Persistence API), Hibernate, and MySQL.
+Upon reaching the final stages of development, my intention is to make this application accessible to the public for their use and benefit.
 - 💞️ I am interesting in collaborating on projects.
 - 📫 How to reach me jgardn11@yahoo.com